ACEmulator/ACE/docs/MOD_LIBRARY.md

 Importing validates identity, checksum, archive paths, size, required files, and ACE's folder/assembly naming rule.
 It cannot prove that arbitrary DLL code is compatible or safe.
 In particular, downloading an original Aquafir .NET 8 source folder and putting it in a ZIP does **not** port it to this .NET 10 ACE build.
 A developer must rebuild and test that source first.
 The launcher gives an additional warning when a selected package corresponds to a catalog entry that still says **Needs port**.

-See [How to make and import an ACE Single Player mod](MOD_AUTHOR_GUIDE.md) for a working project skeleton, metadata examples, the package helper, testing checklist, and import steps.
+See [How to make and import an OpenDereth mod](MOD_AUTHOR_GUIDE.md) for a working project skeleton, metadata examples, the package helper, testing checklist, and import steps.

 ## Install, turn off, and remove are different operations

 - **Install** validates the package identity and checksum, rejects unsafe archive paths, stages all files, and only then moves the complete mod into the ACE `Mods` directory.
 - **Turn off** changes the mod's `Enabled` value.
 It stops the mod code after the next server restart, but it does not erase changes already saved to characters, items, or the world.
-- **Remove** moves a safe mod out of ACE into `%LOCALAPPDATA%\ACESinglePlayer\Runtime\RemovedMods`.
+- **Remove** moves a safe mod out of ACE into `%LOCALAPPDATA%\OpenDereth\Runtime\RemovedMods`.
 The files are retained for recovery instead of being deleted.

 The launcher assigns every curated mod one of these saved-data policies:

 - **Safe**: no persistent game data depends on the mod.
 It can be turned off or moved to recovery.
 - **Changes remain**: the mod can be turned off, but completed actions such as item tailoring, experience awards, or character moves are not undone.
 - **Backup required**: turning it off may leave unusual but loadable character/item state.
-Back up `%LOCALAPPDATA%\ACESinglePlayer` first.
+Back up `%LOCALAPPDATA%\OpenDereth` first.
 - **Do not remove**: characters, items, custom spells, balances, or world objects may require the mod.
 Removal is blocked until the package provides a tested cleanup migration.

 All mod changes require the game and local server to be stopped.
 This prevents ACE from loading a half-copied assembly or saving data during a change.